-We provide food and support to neighbors who live within or attend the White Bear Area School District and self-identify a need for food.
-Our Bonus Saturday program is open to anyone in need of food regardless of geographic boundaries.
+We provide food and support to neighbors who self-identify a need for food.
+Our programs are open to anyone in need of food regardless of geographic boundaries.

 What We Do

 Neighbors meet initially with a community resource volunteer who conducts a brief assessment, provides referral connections to other community resources, and assists with additional support as needed.
 During a monthly shopping visit neighbors have access to their choice of milk, eggs, meat, pasta, rice, fresh and frozen produce and a variety of other dry goods.
-In addition to monthly shopping, neighbors may participate in Bonus Saturday, a weekly produce pick-up program.
 Other programs include weekend KID Packs, Mobile Markets, Free Farmer’s Markets (seasonal), School Food Pantries, Community Resource Program, and a Family Stability Emergency Fund.

-In recent years, the White Bear Area Emergency Food Shelf has expanded our services and strengthened our strategies to meet the changing needs of our community.
-We currently have a staff of 5.5 FTE and over 300 active volunteers.
+In recent years, the White Bear Area Food Shelf has expanded our services and strengthened our strategies to meet the changing needs of our community.

 How you can help

 We rely on generous donors like you to advance our mission of providing food and support to our neighbors in need. $1 donated will purchase $8 in healthy groceries for families struggling to make ends meet.
 You can support your local food shelf through volunteer opportunities, sponsoring a food drive, and/or making an online donation today!